rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-nfs/index.md

 Rancher provides the ability to select NFS volumes as a storage option for containers.

-### prerequisites when using NFS
+### Prerequisites when using NFS

-NFS server has to be installed prior to setting up Rancher NFS driver, the NFS driver will connect to this NFS server, for example to install NFS server on Ubuntu 16.04, use the following commands:
+A NFS server has to be installed prior to launching the Rancher NFS driver.
+For example, to install a NFS server on Ubuntu 16.04, you can use the following commands.

 ```bash
 sudo apt-get update
 sudo apt-get install nfs-kernel-server
 ```

-Then you will need to export a base directory on this server, first create the shared directory:
+On the server, you will need to export a base directory.
+First, you'll need to create the shared directory.

 ```bash
 sudo mkdir /nfs
 sudo chown nobody:nogroup /nfs
 ```

-Then modify the exports file (/etc/exports):
+Modify the exports file (`/etc/exports`).

 ```bash
 /nfs    *(rw,sync,no_subtree_check)
 ```

-Then finally restart the nfs kernel server:
+After all the modifications, restart the NFS kernel server.

 ```bash
 sudo systemctl restart nfs-kernel-server
 ```

+### Using the Rancher NFS driver on Amazon EFS

-Alternatively, Rancher NFS driver can connect to Amazon EFS, however all hosts registered with Rancher server have to be EC2 instances and in the same AZ as the EFS deployed.
+The Rancher NFS driver can connect to Amazon EFS.
+When using Rancher NFS driver with Amazon EFS, all hosts in the environment will need to be EC2 instances, deployed in the same availability zone as where EFS is deployed.

 ### Setting up Rancher NFS